quicwg/base-drafts/draft-ietf-quic-transport.md

 First ACK Block:

-: A variable-length indicating the number of contiguous packets in addition to the Largest Acknowledged that are being acknowledged.
+: A variable-length indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged.

 Gap (repeated):